anHALytics/anHALytics-documentation/Install-backend.md

 #### TEI building

+After extracting the entities into an ER database and referencing them in the TEI, to produce the TEI to be indexed appending the available fulltext use :

-The working TEI is generated following this struture
+The TEI is generated following this struture
+    > java -Xmx2048m -jar target/anhalytics-harvest-<current version>.one-jar.jar -exe appendFulltextTei

 ```xml
     <teiCorpus>